apython1998/ClassPlanner/README.md

 # Class Planner [![CircleCI](https://circleci.com/gh/apython1998/ClassPlanner.svg?style=svg)](https://circleci.com/gh/apython1998/ClassPlanner)
 ## Created by Joe Cleveland, Dan McCaffrey, Alex Python, and Dylan Shane

+Product Goal: The purpose of this product is to allow students to better plan their classes, and allow faculty to better organize classes based on student’s interest.

 #### Description:
 Class Planner is intended to expand on functionality offered by Degree Works.
 It is a way for students to view more robust information regarding their future classes at Ithaca College, and create a better plan.